 Alternatively, you can already book a roundtrip from EWR to Manhattan and back

 Getting from Newark to New York by train is easy!
 After you take the AirTrain to the Newark Liberty International Airport Station, you can just take the NJ Transit North Jersey Coast Line directly to New York Penn Station in Midtown Manhattan (see map).
 From there you can take the subway to complete your journey.

 Make sure you get off at New York Penn Station, not Newark Penn Station!

 The Newark Liberty Airport Express Bus is another great option to get into the city without spending too much money.
 The bus leaves from Newark Airport and from three stops within Manhattan approximately every 30 minutes.
 A one-way trip takes from 45 to 60 minutes and costs $18.
 You can continue your journey by subway, if necessary.
 All you need is a MetroCard.
 Adding up the cost though, you are better off taking a private transfer or shuttle that drops you off at your hotel or accommodation for the same price.

 The bus makes several stops in Manhattan:

 How to get to Newark Airport from Manhattan?
 Easy!
-Just choose one fo the 5 options above and do it in reverse.
+Just choose one of the 6 options above and do it in reverse.
 This means you can take a taxi, an airport shuttle, a private transfer or public transportation to get to EWR.
 Always make sure to allow a little more time for your return transfer to Newark Airport, as it can get really busy.